 Ian was devoted to the work of the Charity and very passionate and proud to be part of the Samantha Sykes Foundation Trust.
 He felt it was an honour and privilege to be part of this work.
 He would take any opportunity to inform friends, family, complete strangers and businesses about the Charity and always made sure he had a Samantha Sykes FT Charity business card on his person to give out readily.

 Ian has left a very big void; not only in our lives but also due to the key role he played in our Charity.
 However, we do know that his one big wish would be that the work he helped to create continues to grow and carries on making a positive difference to the most vulnerable young people within our society.
-Ian we promise you that we will continue with this legacy and make you proud.
+Ian we promise you that we will continue with this legacy and make you proud, we do now and always will be eternally grateful for your efforts in progressing The Samantha Sykes Foundation Trust.